 KeePass is free, open source software to the core, with no paid-for components or licenses whatsoever.
 It’s both an application and a standard, with multiple apps that can access KeePass database (KDBX) files and handle their associated encryption standard.

-My own setup uses KeeWeb on Linux, the first-party KeePass 2 app for Windows, and AuthPass on Android – all accessing a shared database file that I keep on a secure cloud server that I control.
-You can customise everything from your encryption protocol, to your interface and browser plugin selection, to your second factors and passwordless logins.
+My own setup uses KeeWeb on Linux, the first-party KeePass 2 app for Windows, and AuthPass on Android – all accessing a shared database file that I keep on a secure cloud server that I control, with a hosted web app version of KeeWeb to provide an online vault.
+If you adopt the Keepass standard, you can customise everything from your encryption protocol, to your interface and browser plugin selection, to your second factors and passwordless logins.

-It’s obviously the perfect choice for security enthusiasts, but it isn’t just for the hardcore.
+It’s obviously the perfect choice for security enthusiasts, but it isn’t just for the hardcore, and the barrier for entry isn’t that high if you opt for the most user-friendly choices.
+It’s just that these aren’t always highlighted.

 - Supports biometric unlock